Demand Response Partnership Program

 The Demand Response Partnership Program (DRPP) is a collaborative effort between USGBC and the Environmental Defense Fund (EDF), bringing together both sides of the energy grid to increase participation in demand response and smart grid programs.
 DRPP connects utilities and technology solution providers with owners and managers of LEED registered and certified buildings.

-Southern California Edison (SCE) is the official utility host for this program.
-Projects that are existing SCE customers and have a LEED registered or certified building within the New Construction, Core & Shell, Schools, Retail, Healthcare or Existing Buildings: Operations & Maintenance rating systems are invited to participate.
+Southern California Edison (SCE) and NV Energy are the official utility hosts for this program.
+Projects that are existing customers of either utility and have a LEED registered or certified building within the New Construction, Core & Shell, Schools, Retail, Healthcare or Existing Buildings: Operations & Maintenance rating systems are invited to participate.

 The first step is to answer a short survey about the project’s building systems and share energy usage data, which can be shared anonymously.
-Projects that get the green light will learn about opportunities to receive financial incentives from SCE.
+Projects that get the green light will learn about opportunities to receive financial incentives.

 Projects that are dually pursuing the Demand Response pilot credit and LEED certification or recertification can earn points under the Innovation in Design (or Operations) credit category.

 DRPP focuses on research as well as engagement.
 We’ll gain a deeper understanding of the possibilities of demand response for buildings, the environment and the grid.

 The research portion of this program will include a case study conducted by MelRok, a technology provider of energy monitoring and management for real-time energy solutions, and Enerliance, creators of an intelligent optimization system for large buildings offering fully-automated demand response capability.
 Several projects will supply constant data before, during and after demand response events.
 Data gathered during this study will contribute to an analysis of energy demand management, energy use avoidance, utility grid impacts and environmental benefits.

 Why LEED & Demand Response